• Skip to main content

 I personally think it is WAY easier to do it in the washing machine if possible.
 Sometimes this depends on whether you have a top-load or front load washing machine.

-Start filling the machine with the hottest water possible.
-Then add the laundry detergent plus 1/4 cup washing soda and 1/4 cup borax.
-Let the machine agitate for a minute until the powders are dissolved and then add your laundry.
+Step 2: Then add the laundry detergent plus 1/4 cup washing soda and 1/4 cup borax.

-If the laundry that you are stripping is really greasy like sheets I recommend adding a few drops of Dawn dish soap to the load.
+Note: If the laundry that you are stripping is really greasy like sheets I recommend adding a few drops of Dawn dish soap to the load.

-Then let the machine agitate for a minute or two until the laundry is fully mixed in.
+Step 4: Then let the machine agitate for a minute or two until the laundry is fully mixed in.

-Next, set a timer for 1 hour and let the laundry soak.
+Step 5: Next, set a timer for 1 hour and let the laundry soak.

-After an hour let the machine agitate again for a minute or two to get it mixed up again.
+Step 6: After an hour let the machine agitate again for a minute or two to get it mixed up again.
 Then, set a timer again for an hour.

-At the end of the second hour, you can run your load like normal.
+Step 7: At the end of the second hour, you can run your load like normal.
 I recommend using the extra rinse cycle if you have it.

 If you have really hard water then I also recommend running the laundry through the wash cycle one more time with a cup of vinegar.
 The vinegar can get rid of any of the hard water deposits that build up on the sheets or towels.

-stripping laundry in a tub
+stripping laundry in the bathtub

 How To Strip Laundry In The Tub